someobserver/recurgence/README.md

 ## What Else You'll Find Here

-**Recurgence** traces this pattern from the first moment of differentiation through the mathematics of making meaning.
+**Recurgence** traces its pattern from the first moment of differentiation through the mathematics of making meaning.

 **<big>[Threshold](/threshold/)</big>**
 A first-person account of recognizing the recursive mirror